 If you find the appearance of the foam to be unsightly, just hose down the plant to wash it away or wait for the next good rain shower to take care of it.
 Whether you call the unsightly appearance on your plants foam or spit, rest assured that the spittlebug will not harm the plants and no treatment is necessary or recommended.

-Reminder: A growing program this year is the “Sampson County Friends of Horticulture”.
+Reminder: If you would like to learn more about Horticultural related topics, then join the “Sampson County Friends of Horticulture”.
 This program offers monthly “How To” Horticultural Seminars.
 Please call (910) 592-7161 for more information.
 Please call the Sampson County Cooperative Extension Center at (910) 592-7161 with your horticultural questions and to register for any upcoming events.
 Be sure to check out the Ask An Expert Widget at sampson.ces.ncsu.edu for any questions you may have.